Liz Truss set to become new UK Conservative prime minister

 “I know that our beliefs resonate with the British people: Our beliefs in freedom, in the ability to control your own life, in low taxes, in personal responsibility,” she added.
 “I know that’s why people voted for us in such numbers in 2019 and as your party leader I intend to deliver what we promised those voters right across our great country.”

-Truss has won the support of many Conservatives with her Thatcherite zeal to roll back state intervention and slash taxes.
+Truss has won the support of many Conservatives with her zeal in rolling back state intervention and slashing taxes.
 Both she and her rival Sunak have spoken of their admiration for Margaret Thatcher, who was prime minister from 1979 to 1990, and her free-market, small-government economics.

-It’s not clear how Truss’s right-wing brand of conservatism, which played so well with party members, will go down with the wider British public – especially those most in need of government relief to help heat their homes this winter.
+But it’s not clear how Truss’s right-wing brand of conservatism, which played so well with party members — who represent far less than 1% of the U.K.’s adult population — will go down with the wider British public, especially those most in need of government relief to afford essentials like heating their homes this winter.

-“This is someone who believes in the market in a radical way, someone who believes that the objective of government is to get towards a much smaller state sooner rather than later.
-She takes that very seriously,” said Steven Fielding, a professor of political history at Nottingham University.
+Truss has promised to act “immediately” to tackle soaring energy bills, but declined to give any details so far.

+“The Conservative Party members wanted that message of tax cutting.
+The country, I would guess, less so,” said Bronwen Maddox, director of London’s Chatham House think tank.

 Truss will be the U.K.’s fourth Conservative prime minister in six years, entering Downing Street following Johnson, Theresa May and David Cameron.